Margarita Jane Arguedas (b. 1990, MN) holds an art practice rooted in the belief that everything is connected on a fundamental level.

-At the core of her practice is the act of deconstructing knit fabric by hand to its most elemental form, engaging with it as a living material, which she has developed for over 13 years.
+At the core of her practice is the act of deconstructing knit fabric by hand to its most fundamental form, engaging with it as a living material, which she has developed for over 13 years.
 This process becomes a meditation on interdependence, transformation, and the unseen forces that bind us.

 Through painting, installation, and sculpture, she reimagines the material as a visual language—one that speaks to the tension and harmony woven through all things.